Published on April 5th, 2013 | by James Schlarmann15

 The Obsolete Second Amendment

 It’s not 1776 anymore.
 It’s not even 1976 anymore.
 Things have changed.
 Even if we accept the notion that the Second Amendment was written to protect us from our own government — a notion I reject when put into the proper historical context of what the British occupation of the continent put the colonists through — we don’t live in that reality.
 This is precisely what Jefferson meant when he wrote about Earth belonging to the living generation.
-It wasn’t just a commentary on Jefferson and the other founders being mortals, it was an acknowledgment that the world Jefferson left behind on July 4th, 1826, was much, much different than the world we live in today, in 2013.
+It wasn’t just a commentary on Jefferson and the other founders being mortals, it was an acknowledgment that the world Jefferson left behind on July 4th, 1826, was much, much different than the world we live in today.

 The Second Amendment is obsolete.
 And we all helped make it that way.